Aceinna/docs_openrtk/tutorial/OpenIMU_Core/DataAcquisition.rst

 sensor data.
 Sensor drivers, filtering, and calibration are handled without the need for additional user input.

-The main routine controlling sensor sampling and processing is *TaskDataAcqusition*.
+The main routine controlling sensor sampling and processing is *TaskDataAcquisition*.
 This task calls the routines that acquire sensor measurements, filter the data, and apply calibration.
 In particular, the task calls the following, which provides functions to acquire sensor data: